sotirisConst/sc3-intergo/README.md

 ## Overview

 This project implements a microservice-based SMS messaging platform in Java using Quarkus.
 It demonstrates core backend engineering principles including RESTful API design, asynchronous communication, and message-driven architecture.
 The system consists of loosely coupled services that interact through RabbitMQ to handle SMS delivery requests.
-It includes synchronous request validation, reliable message queuing, simulated processing with randomized delivery outcomes, and a callback mechanism to notify the original service of the result.
-The design highlights proficiency in Java microservices, message broker integration, and robust error handling practices.
+It includes synchronous request validation, reliable message queuing, simulated processing, and a callback mechanism to notify the original service of the result.

 ## Installation Instructions